The-Balance-FFXIV/balance-static/content/encounters/p4s-p1.md

 ```

 If not brought below 50% HP, Hesperos will enrage at 7:12 into the fight, going invulnerable and casting a Decollation that wipes the raid.

+## Party Finder Strategies

+As the fights have just released, there are no strategies set in stone.
+I would highly recommend the strategies listed in this guide, as they are simple and effective.
+This guide will be consistently updated with new and efficient strategies as they are discovered.

+## Role Specific Tips

+### Tank

+* Discuss an invulnerability usage rotation with your co-tank.
+Most tank combinations will have to invuln tank busters 1 and 3 (sounds familiar? :^) ) but Warrior can use Holmgang on 1 and 3, allowing the other tank to invuln the second buster.
+* Quickly position the boss closer to the middle after the first elemental phase, as the second buster is right there.
+* Move the boss to the middle after the first elemental phase to make Belone Bursts easier.
+* Use Reprisal for raidwides such as Decollation, Bloodrake, and Periaktoi, and party mitigation for periods of heavy damage, such as Belone Bursts and elemental phase.

+### Healer

+* There is a LOT of heavy raidwide damage in this fight.
+Both you and your party needs to keep mitigation and healing on point.
+* Mark both healers with 1 and 2 so light party stacks during elemental phase are more coordinated.
+* You will have to top the party before each Decollation and Bloodrake, and usually after as well.
+* Heavy mitigation and healing cooldowns should be used at the beginning of the fight and during the Belone Bursts phase.
+While there is a lot of incoming damage during the elemental phase, it is staggered in waves and you will have time to heal in between.
+In the Belone Bursts phase, players will be taking four instances of damage in a row (Bloodrake > orb 1 > orb 2 > Periaktoi).

+### DPS

+* Cooldowns during progression should be used at 0:00, delayed until 2:30 (after the elemental phase), 4:30 (between the first and second tower sets), and after the final elemental phase.
+* Use Addle on raidwides such as Decollation, Bloodrake, and Periaktoi.
+Feint should be used on non-invulned tank busters.
+If invulned, just use it on raidwides.
+* There is several periods of melee downtime during the elemental phase, mainly when Lightning forces players to the wall and they have to spread or stack at the wall afterwards.
+While damage needs to be pushed as the DPS check is very tight, dead players do no damage and it is imperative you do these mechanics correctly.